 - Gain consent to store cookies on devices.

 It’s important to note that PECR also applies to ‘similar technologies’ such as browser fingerprinting techniques.
-So, unless an exception applies, you cannot use any type of device fingerprinting without the provision of clear and comprehensive information, as well as gaining the consent of the user before you act.
+So, unless an exception applies, you cannot use any type of device fingerprinting without the provision of clear and comprehensive information and, gaining the consent of the user before you act.

 What takes precedence, PECR or the GDPR?

-This is important to note, because if you are setting cookies you need to consider PECR compliance before you look at the GDPR.
-As a generalisation, PECR controls when you can drop cookies or executable code whilst the GDPR (Or DPA 2018) controls how you can use the data that might be processed as a result.
+This is important to note because if you are setting cookies, you need to consider PECR compliance before looking at the GDPR.
+As a generalisation, PECR controls when you can drop cookies or executable code, whilst the GDPR (Or DPA 2018) controls how you can use the data that might be processed as a result.

 PECR also depends on data protection law for some of its definitions.
 For example, PECR takes the GDPR’s standard of consent: